Signed in as:

 Legally registered citizens have voted and elected representatives to the state legislature who oppose secession.
 It is important to note that not one member of the Atlanta delegation (as elected by the voters of Buckhead and Atlanta) supports Buckhead cityhood.

-Knowing that they wouldn't find a local legislator who supports their idea, secessionists circumvented the Buckhead and Atlanta delegations by soliciting legislators who do not live in Buckhead to propose their bills.
+Knowing that they wouldn't find a local legislator who supports their scheme, secessionists circumvented the Buckhead and Atlanta delegations by soliciting legislators who do not live in Buckhead to sponsor their bills.
 Doing this effectively disenfranchises the very voters they claim they want to protect.
 The following list is a small sample of the issues that Buckhead neighborhood residents have no say in.

 Why not just let Buckhead residents vote and see what happens?